certinize/docs/frontend/README.md

     ```

 - The interface should prompt the user to enter the recipient name, email address, and Solana wallet address.
-- To generate an e-Certificate(s) The entered information should be sent to the `/certificates` endpoint via an HTTP POST request.
+- To generate an e-Certificate(s), the entered information should be sent to the `/certificates` endpoint via an HTTP POST request.

     The HTTP POST request body should be a JSON object containing the e-Certificate template configuration ID and the information the user entered.